bertotuxedo/n3fjp-map/README.md

 ```

 Configuration values in the YAML file take precedence over environment variables.
 After editing the file, restart the container to apply the changes.

-`ADDON_STATUS_ENDPOINTS` lets you point the service at additional N3FJP loggers on your LAN (each typically exposing the status/chat feed on TCP port 1000).
-Provide a `host`/`port` pair for every add-on station and the app will open a dedicated connection so their band/mode, operator, and chat text appear in the sidebar alongside the primary 192.168.1.123 host.

-`STATION_LOCATIONS` is optional but highly recommended when you network multiple PCs via N3FJP's File Share or TCP methods.
-Each key should match the "Station Name" you configure in the Network Status Display form, and you can supply either a Maidenhead grid or explicit `lat`/`lon` coordinates.
-The UI will show a marker for every configured station so arcs originate from the correct location even when contacts are logged remotely. `PRIMARY_STATION_NAME` controls the label for the machine hosting the TCP API.

 ### Environment variables
 You can override most configuration keys using environment variables (matching the YAML keys).
 The compose file sets `CONFIG_FILE=/config/config.yaml` so the application loads your YAML configuration automatically.
 Additional useful variables include: